datashinobi108/parsers/README.md

 - 170: Top countries by rice production (1961-2018)
 - 171: Coronavirus pandemic: Confirmed cases by country (updated)
 - 172: Top countries by tea production (1961-2018)
+- 173: Best clubs in the EPL over the past decade